seanwperry13/Stochastic_Gravitational_Lensing/readme.txt

 ****************************************************************************************
 Sean Perry
-sperry9@fau.edu
-2020
+SeanWPerry@gmail.com

-This repository is intended to host some of the numerical expirements pertaining to gravitational lensing.
+This repository is intended to host numerical expirements pertaining to gravitational lensing.

 ****************************************************************************************